brandur/sorg/content/drafts/postgres-connections.md

 pool while that core logic is executing.
-This **minimum viable checkout** technique maximizes the efficient use of connections by minimizing the amount of time any given worker holds one.
+This **minimum viable checkout** technique maximizes the efficient use of connections by minimizing the amount of time any given worker holds one, allowing a pool of connections to be feasibly shared amongst a much larger pool of workers.
+Idle workers don't hold any connections at all.

+#### Releasing connections around foreign mutations (#foreign-mutations)

+I've written previously about breaking units of application work into [atomic phases][atomicphases] around where an application is making requests to foreign APIs.
+Utilization can be made even more efficient by making sure to release connections back to the pool while that slow network I/O is in flight (an application should not be in a transaction during while mutating foreign state anyway), and reacquire them afterwards.

 ### PgBouncer & inter-node pooling (#pgbouncer)

-Connection pools and minimum viable checkouts will get you a long way, but you still may reach a point where a hammer is needed.
-When an application is scaled out to many different nodes, connection pools can be used to maximize the efficiency of connections local to any given node, but can't do so between nodes.
-In most systems work should be distributed between nodes roughly equally, but because it's normal to use randomness to do that (through something like HAProxy or other load balancer), an equal distribution is by no means guaranteed.
+Connection pools and minimum viable checkouts will go a long way, but you may still reach a point where a hammer is needed.
+When an application is scaled out to many nodes, connection pools maximize the efficient use of connections local to any of them, but can't do so between nodes.
+In most systems work should be distributed between nodes roughly equally, but because it's normal to use randomness to do that (through something like HAProxy or other load balancer), and because work durations vary, an equal distribution of work across the whole cluster at any given isn't likely.

-If we have _N_ nodes and _M_ maximum connections per node, we may have a configuration where _N_ × _M_ is greater than the database's `max_connections` to protect against the case where a single node is handling an outsized amount of work.
+If we have _N_ nodes and _M_ maximum connections per node, we may have a configuration where _N_ × _M_ is greater than the database's `max_connections` to protect against the case where a single node is handling an outsized amount of work and needs more connections.
 Because nodes aren't coordinating, if the whole cluster is running close to capacity, it's possible for a node trying to get a new connection to go over-limit and get an error back from Postgres.

-In this case it's possible to install [PgBouncer][pgbouncer] which acts as a global connection pool by proxying all connections to Postgres.
-It can be configured with different modes of operation:
+In this case it's possible to install [PgBouncer][pgbouncer] to act as a global pool by proxying all connections through it to Postgres.
+It functions almost exactly like a connection pool and has a few modes of
+operation:

 * **Session pooling:** A connection is assigned when a client opens a connection and unassigned when the client